meritechsolutions/azm_db_merge/README.md

 (you can also run this cmd again on other azm folders/files to the same "merged.db" - if the merged.db exists it would just 'append' to it - just take care to not import the same azm files again as there are no duplicate checks in sqlite3 mode yet)

 Note:
-- The sqlite3 merge option is very early and still does not have a few features:
+The sqlite3 merge option is very early and still does not have a few features:
   - There are no 'column' checks - no auto ALTER support as in PostgreSQL yet. (so merging of azm files from different app versions might fail - if their tables are different).
-- The no --unmerge support too.
+  - There is no --unmerge support yet.
-- The are no 'already merged' checks in sqlite3 import mode yet.
+  - The are no 'already merged' checks in sqlite3 merge mode yet.

 Using QGIS with databases created by azm_db_merge